sigmorphon/2021Task0/README.md

 flink  flank    V;PST   4.1   -0.92
 flink  flunk    V;PST   1.5   -6.21
 ````
 where the fifth column is the log-probability under the participant's model.
 The micro-correlation here is ρ=0.5.
 These per-paradigm micro-correlations would then be arithmetically averaged to produce the final macro-average.
-The organizers will release and evaluation script for system evaluation along with the development data, which is the first data release where there are human judgements in the TSV.
+The organizers will release an evaluation script for system evaluation along with the development data, which is the first data release where there are human judgements in the TSV.

 ### Organizers